Patent Considerations for Autonomous Trucking Using Camera-Based Navigation

 Contact About Patent Licensing

-FAQ: Patent Strategy for Autonomous Trucking
+FAQ: Patent strategy for autonomous trucking

 Q: When do patents become critical for funding?
 A: Patents matter less at Seed/Pre-Seed but become increasingly important by Series A. By Series B, portfolio quality can significantly influence valuations.
 Companies should consider portfolio strengthening well in advance of funding rounds to allow time for due diligence.
 Timing varies by company circumstances; consult with patent counsel and financial advisors.